Ashbipbinu/ml_projects/README.md

 ##  Overview

 This project uses a machine learning model to predict whether a person has heart disease based on various medical parameters.
-It is built with Python and trained on the UCI Heart Disease dataset using logistic regression.
+It is built with Python and trained on the Kaggle Heart Disease Dataset using logistic regression.

 ##  Dataset